Advantages of a Ductless HVAC System

 What is a ductless HVAC system?

-Ductless HVAC systems are specialized heating and cooling units composed of two distinct components, one located outdoors and the other indoors.
+Ductless HVAC systems are specialized heating and cooling units composed of two distinct components: one interior and one exterior.
 This type of system provides users with an array of advantages and benefits.

 The system is similar to a traditional HVAC system with one exception – the ductless HVAC unit will not use ducts like a centralized HVAC system requires.
 Instead, the ductless system is connected straight from the outdoor unit into the indoor unit.
 The unit inside your home cools your living space with no problems or issues.
 Ideally, these ductless air conditioners can be installed high on a wall located in the living room, often saving space and money.